raymusmunt/solar-tracker/README.md

 - x4 Diodes (not needed if using LM293D)
 - 12V DC Motor

-Big thanks to all the folks at #arduino for the help and encouragement!
+Big thanks to all the folks at #Arduino for the help and encouragement!